top of page

 Lemon juice

-Heat the oil in a pot and add the peppers and chilies.
-Saute on medium stirring occasionally, heat till the peppers are soft, about 15 minutes.
+Heat the oil in a pot and add the peppers and chillies.
+Sauté on medium, stirring occasionally, until the peppers are soft, about 15 minutes.
 Add the garlic and cook for 2-3 minutes.

-Add the dry spices and cook for 8-10 minutes on a low flame so as not to burn the spice, till the spices give out a tantalizing aroma.
-Add the anise liquor if using and cook till the liquor has boiled off.
-Add the harissa paste and cook for 3-4 minutes, mixing everything well to coat the peppers with the spices.
+Add the dry spices and cook for 8-10 minutes on a low flame, so as not to burn the spices, until they give out a tantalising aroma.
+Add the anise liquor, if using, and cook until the liquor has boiled off.
+Add the harissa paste and cook for 3-4 minutes, stirring frequently to coat the peppers with the spices.

-Add the tomatoes, stock/water, sugar, half the cilantro and salt and simmer closed for about 20 minutes till the sauce comes together and is thick and flavorful.
+Add the tomatoes, stock or water, sugar, half the cilantro, and salt.
+Simmer, covered, for about 20 minutes, until the sauce comes together and is thick and flavorful.
 Taste and adjust for salt, sweet and spice.

-add the cod or seafood and cook on a low simmer for 10-12 minutes till the fish are cooked through.
+Add the cod or seafood and cook on a low simmer for 10-12 minutes till the fish is cooked through.
 Finish with a generous twist of lemon juice.

 Hawaij spice mix: